We love smart rings, and once you experience the insights and comfort of a top health tracking ring, you don't look back

 - Sensors: Skin temp, PPG, accelerometer

-The Samsung Galaxy Ring is a top first-generation effort from Samsung — and while not as deeply insightful as Oura Ring 4 — Galaxy Ring gets sleep accuracy and activity tracking bang on.
+The Samsung Galaxy Ring is a fantastic first-generation effort from Samsung — and while not as deeply insightful as Oura Ring 4 — Galaxy Ring gets sleep accuracy and activity tracking bang on.

 The smart ring is Android-only, features a handy charging case, and comes priced at a pretty lofty $399/$399 – that’s $100/£100 more expensive than the base edition of Oura’s Gen 3 ring (though no subscription is required for Samsung’s ring).

-Sleep is a huge focus of the Galaxy Ring, and it advances this with nifty sleep coaching, backed up by its chronotype feature, which characterizes your sleep patterns with an animal.
-You can then choose to work on improving specific areas of your sleep habits, which makes it actionable.
+Sleep is a huge focus of the Galaxy Ring, and this is backed up with nifty sleep coaching.
+Its chronotype feature characterizes your sleep patterns with an animal that exemplifies your habits.
+You can then choose to work on improving specific areas of your sleep habits, which makes it feel actionable.

-Samsung’s new Energy Score sits at the heart of the experience, and we found its scores based on your sleep/HRV/heart rate responsive and intelligent.
+Samsung’s new Energy Score sits at the heart of the experience, and we found its daily number (based on your sleep/HRV/heart rate) responsive and intelligent.
 And the Galaxy AI will also chime in to add insights on high or low scores.

 Exercise heart rate was also better than any smart ring we’ve tested, though we recommend swerving the automatic workout detection and starting workouts manually via the app (and taking your smartphone with you).